-- An antibiotic called erythromycin is put into your baby's eyes to prevent eye infections. - A shot (injection) of Vitamin K is given in your baby's thigh to prevent bleeding problems.
+- An antibiotic called erythromycin is put into your baby's eyes within 1 hour of birth to prevent eye infections. - A shot (injection) of Vitamin K is given in your baby's thigh within 6 hours of birth to prevent bleeding problems.

-Going to the Maternal Newborn Unit
+Going to the Mother Baby Unit

-After recovery time in the birthing room, you and your baby will go to the Maternal Newborn Unit.
+After recovery time in the birthing room, you and your baby will go to the Mother Baby Unit.